 Every year the School tries to undertake educational and training programmes with the local community through our law students running legal sessions with local youth clubs, religious establishments, schools, etc. It usually involves giving talks and presentations on aspects of the law that they requested, for example on areas relating to the criminal process, offensive weapons, and drugs.
 Open to all law students.

-YVocalise is an award winning volunteer programme established by Gray’s Inn and has become the focal point of debating at Gray’s Inn since 2010.
+Vocalise is an award winning volunteer programme established by Gray’s Inn and has become the focal point of debating at Gray’s Inn since 2010.
 Students are trained to teach debating over a 12 week period.
 Following this period, students then go into prisons and schools to teach debating.
-The scheme has recently got more publicity as an article was published about it in the Guardian.
+The scheme received more publicity in a The Guardian article.

 A selection of organisations you can volunteer with, include: